cesarmascarenhas/react-client-manager-assigment/front-end/README.md

 * Short-circuit, arrow functions, destructuring, async await, ...

 # **Notes**
+* ***Sleep function in API has the purpose of simulate the delay from the server, thus showing the loading UI feedback.***
 * The choice for not to use frameworks to compose the application's UI is  to display the knowledge in CSS.
 * Masks and validation of data (eg CPF / CNPJ) were not implemented with the purpose of facilitating the inclusion and registration of data for testing  purpose.